Kaitlynn Carter Stuns In A Plunging Yellow Bikini

 Her right leg was also bent and flat on the floor as she put her bare foot underneath her other leg.

-The Hills: New Beginnings star kept things sunny with her choice of two-piece.
-The blonde beauty didn’t leave too much to the imagination as she opted for a plunging light-yellow bikini top with showed off plenty of her décolletage with only thin strings over her shoulders.
+The Hills: New Beginnings star kept things sunny with her choice of a two-piece.
+The blond beauty didn’t leave too much to the imagination as she opted for a plunging light yellow bikini top with showed off plenty of cleavage with thin straps over her shoulders.

 Her very toned middle was perfectly showcased in the summery look.
-The bottoms were also pretty skimpy and featured a thick strap that wrapped around her waist and a small triangle of material with a tie just below her bellybutton.
+The bottoms were also pretty skimpy and featured a thick strap that wrapped around her waist and a small triangle of material with a tie just below her navel.

-The bottoms were high-cut to make her legs look extra long as she flashed her all-over tan for her followers.
+The bottoms were high-cut to make her legs look extra-long as she flashed her allover tan for her followers.

-Kaitlynn – who announced her split from Brody Jenner last year and then made headlines for her whirlwind short-lived romance with Miley Cyrus – rested back on her right hand and had her blond hair textured in beach waves.
+Kaitlynn — who announced her split from Brody Jenner last year and then made headlines for her whirlwind short-lived romance with Miley Cyrus — rested back on her right hand and had her blond hair textured in beachy waves.

-She appeared to keep her makeup to a minimum to let her natural beauty do all the talking and kept her expression pretty simple as she snapped the photo.
+She appeared to keep her makeup application to a minimum to let her natural beauty do all the talking and kept her expression pretty simple as she snapped the photo.

 The gorgeous 31-year-old star revealed in the upload that she was spending some time in her bikini at Desa Potato Head in tropical Bali.